CodeWizard100/CodeWizardOS/README.md

 Requirments

-You need obnly make that can be installed followed command:
+You need only make package that can be installed followed command:

 `sudo apt install make`

 Running code

-You can run makefile procces by following process:
+You can run Makefile process by following process:

 `make`